robocorp/rpaframework/packages/main/README.rst

    - common *ROBOT_ARGS* from Robocorp Robot template: ``--report NONE --outputdir output --logtitle "Task log"``

 #. ``poetry run python <TARGET_PYTHON_FILE>``
 #. ``invoke lint`` to make sure that code formatting is according to **rpaframework** repository guidelines.
-It is possible and likely
-   that Github action will fail the if developer has not linted the code changes.
+   It is possible and likely that Github action will fail the if developer has not linted the code changes.
 Code formatting is based on `black`_ and `flake8`_ and those are run with the ``invoke lint``.
 #. the library documentation can be created in the repository root (so called "meta" package level).
 The documentation is
-   built by the docgen tools using the locally installed version of the project, in order to see recent changes, you must delete the ``RPA`` folder and associated ``distinfo`` folders in the metapackage's **.venv** directory.
-The doc gen command will reinstall the local packages.
+   built by the docgen tools using the locally installed version of the project, local changes for the main package will be reflected each time you generate the docs, but if you want to see local changes for optional packages, you must utilize ``invoke install-local --package <package_name>`` using the appropriate package name (e.g., ``rpaframework-aws``).
+This will reinstall that package as a local editable version instead of from PyPI.
+Multiple such packages can be added by repeating the use of the ``--package`` option.
+In order to reset this, use ``invoke install --reset``.

-   - ``poetry update``
+   - ``poetry update`` and/or ``invoke install-local --package <package name>``
    - ``make docs``
    - open ``docs/build/html/index.html`` with the browser to view the changes or execute ``make local`` and navigate to ``localhost:8000`` to view docs as a live local webpage.

-   **NOTE:** Due to the way optional packages are referenced in the metapackage's ``pyproject.toml``, they will not install new versions under development, in order to see new documentation changes for optional packages, you should used the meta package's invoke task called ``install-local`` using the appropriate package name (e.g., ``rpaframework-aws``).
-This will reinstall that package as a local editable version instead of from PyPI.
-In order to reset this, use ``invoke install --reset``.

    .. code-block:: toml